nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 I spent several days on manuscript and poster design.
 Also finished two reviews.
 I will finish some cover letter writing and polishing my CV.

+---

+Starting a new chapter.
+I will focus on generating testing figures and tables!